 Reliable is as reliable does

 There are times when the reliability of the transport method used has more emphasise placed on it than that of speed and cost.
 Traditionally, air freight is considered to be more reliable than sea.
-However, when working with established and experienced freight companies you can rest assured that your shipment will be transport in as reliable a manner as possible.
+However, when working with established and experienced freight companies you can rest assured that your shipment will be transported in as reliable a manner as possible.

 In regards to air freight, it’s important to ensure that you are working with a company that is a Regulated Air Cargo Agent, or member of AFIF.